-Initiatives Funded by BC Balance and Dizziness
+Initiatives Funded by Balance & Dizziness Canada

-From 2012 to 2014 we awarded a total of $10,000 per year to provide seed funding for innovative research in British Columbia aimed at improving the diagnosis, treatment and/or quality of life of individuals with vestibular disorders.
+We awarded a total of $10,000 per year to provide seed funding for innovative research in British Columbia aimed at improving the diagnosis, treatment and/or quality of life of individuals with vestibular disorders.

 If you find our information valuable, we ask you for your help.
 The cause of supporting those affected by balance and dizziness disorders with ad-free, up-to-date, evidence-based information written for Canadians, needs you.
 Will you consider becoming its champion by making a gift or becoming a member?